mickael-carl/hue_exporter/README.md

  * Color
  * Brightness

-It supports both colored and white bulbs from Hue or compatible bulbs.
+It supports both colored and white bulbs from Hue or compatible bulbs (such as IKEA Trädfri).

 ### Sensors